 The hydrological cycle is being altered due to the influences of climate change.
 So making flood inundation models more accessible for use in climate change impacts studies is an important step for future research.
-The approach presented here is designed to enable more robust flood inundation estimates using climate model outputs, over larger regions.
+The approach presented here is

+- 30 designed to enable more robust flood inundation estimates using climate model outputs, over larger regions.
 This study focuses on describing the model framework and evaluating its performance against past observations of river flow and flood inundation.

-35 The model framework is compatible with climate model outputs, which use the same data format as gridded meteorological data.
-However, we do not include climate projections here, which will be covered in a future study.

-The use of modeling cascades to produce flood hazard estimates is not a new concept.
+The model framework is compatible with climate model outputs, which use the same data format as gridded meteorological data.
+However, we do not include climate projections here, which will be covered in a future study. - The use of modeling cascades to produce flood hazard estimates is not a new concept.
 However, there are still limited number of studies designed to investigate climate change using high resolution (< 1km) flood inundation models.
-Studies which have combined climate change projections with high resolution flood inundation modeling have so far been small-scale case studies

-40 (e. g., Ranger et al., 2011; Schaller et al., 2016; Hattermann et al., 2018). (e.g., Ranger et al., 2011; Schaller et al., 2016; Hattermann et al., or used global flood hazard models (e.g., UNISDR, 2015; Alfieri et al., 2017; Winsemius et al., 2013, 2016; Hirabayashi et al., 2013; Ikeu .
-We note that these global flood hazard models have limitations, and (with the exception of Alfieri et al. (2017)), flood hazard is simulated at coarser resolution (10-30 km), then downscaled to resolutions of 1 km or less, rather than hydraulically simulating flooding at the smaller scales.
-Hence these coarser models are not able to represent the smaller scale floodplain dynamics and
+Studies which have combined climate change projections with high resolution flood inundation modeling have been small-scale case studies (e.g., Ranger et al., 2011; Schaller et al., 2016; Hattermann et al., 2018), or used global flood hazard models (e.g., UNISDR, 2015; Alfieri et al., 2017; Winsemius et al., 2013, 2016; Hirabayashi et al., 2013; Ikeuchi et al., 2015).
+We note that these global flood hazard models have limitations, and (with the exception of Alfieri et al. (2017)), flood hazard is simulated at coarser resolution - 40 (10-30 km), then downscaled to resolutions of 1 km or less, rather than hydraulically simulating flooding at the smaller scales.
+Hence these coarser models are not able to represent the smaller scale floodplain dynamics and connectivity.